Feedback, appeals and complaints

 - information on why you want feedback after your application was unsuccessful.

-You will be sent a letter or email confirming receipt of your request and we will aim to respond within 28 working days.
+You will be sent a letter or email acknowledging receipt of your request and we will aim to respond within 28 working days.

 How do I appeal against a decision?

 As an applicant, you do not have the right to appeal against our academic judgement.
-However, you can request a formal review of the selection decision on the grounds that:
+You can request a formal review of our selection decision on the grounds that:

-- information was missing from your original application
+- information was missing from the original application

-- there has been a misinterpretation of information or data contained within your original application
+- there has been a misinterpretation of information or data contained within the original application

 - there were inconsistencies in the handling of the application.